Creative

 is that they are also the most malleable and improvable

 with practice.
-The best way to be an expert at
+The best way to be an expert at organizing

-organizing information and using it to your
+information and using it to your advantage is to

 work at it.
-Because your frontal-lobe functions
+Because your frontal-lobe functions are

 long as you’re willing to make the effort — than,